Skip to content

 Frames with fragments

-A fragment is a separate section inside the frame, i.e. a else if for an if.
+A fragment is a separate section inside the frame, i.e. an else for an if or different parallel branches.

 Instanced actors